Prenuptial Agreement – Defined

 Prenuptial Agreements in Ohio – Are They Enforceable

-Yes, Prenuptial Agreements in Ohio can be enforceable provided that the agreement properly complies with all of the laws relating to the preparation and negotiation of the contract, as well as public policy’s adhered to by Ohio courts.
-To be valid, Prenuptial Agreements in Ohio must not violate public policy or be “unconscionable”.
-This can be a very legally complicated issue, as the issue of whether an ante-nuptial agreement is “unconscionable” or fair, is determined by the Court at the time of the divorce, not at the time of signing the agreement.
-In addition, as with all contracts in the state of Ohio, the Prenuptial Agreement must be entered into without duress or overreaching.
-In the event that a Prenuptial Agreement’s validity is challenged, these issues will be carefully scrutinized by a Court when determining whether the Prenuptial Agreement is enforceable at the time of the Divorce.
+Yes, Prenuptial Agreements in Ohio are enforceable, so long as the agreement properly complies with all laws relating to the preparation and negotiation of the contract.
+Additionally, a valid prenup must not violate public policy or be “unconscionable.”
+This is a very complicated legal issue, as the court determines whether the agreement is “unconscionable” or fair at the time of the divorce, not at the time the agreement was signed.
+In addition, the contract must be entered into without duress or overreaching.

-Further, one of the most important issues that can be dealt with in a prenuptial agreement is spousal support (alimony).
-In Ohio, spousal support provisions in a Prenuptial Agreement are examined for fairness as of the date of the divorce, not as of the date of the signing of the Prenuptial Agreement.
+Further, one of the most important issues that a prenuptial agreement deals with is spousal support.
+In Ohio, courts examine spousal support provisions in prenuptial agreements as of the date of the divorce, not as of the date of the signing of the contract.

 Who Needs a Prenuptial Agreement

-It is also important to understand that even if certain property is identified as “separate property” in a Prenuptial Agreement, if it is “commingled” with marital assets during the marriage, your separate property can become marital property for purposes of division in a divorce.
+It is also important to understand that even if you identify property as “separate property” in a prenup, your separate property can become marital property for purposes of division in a divorce.
 As part of the Prenuptial Agreement process, it is critical to understand how to handle your separate property during your marriage if you wish to keep your “separate property” separate.

 For all of these reasons, anyone who is seeking to have a Prenuptial Agreement prepared, enforced or nullified, should consult with an attorney who has experience in aggressively litigating these types of agreements.
-To avoid potential pitfalls, anyone wishing to enter into a Prenuptial Agreement should consult with their respective attorneys well in advance (several months) of their planned wedding date.
-While there is no “perfect” number of days that a prenuptial agreement needs to be signed prior to the marriage for it to be valid, it can become a point of contention when attempting to enforce the agreement at the time of divorce.
+To avoid potential pitfalls, anyone wishing to enter into a prenup should consult with their respective attorneys well in advance (several months) of their planned wedding date.
+There is no “perfect” number of days before a wedding to ensure the validity of a prenuptial agreement.
+However, it can become a point of contention when enforcing the agreement at the time of divorce.

-At the Law Office of Anthony W. Greco, we have been representing Clients on both sides of the enforcement and nullification of Prenuptial Agreements for more than 23 years.
-From the complex, high asset cases where one side is trying to have the Prenuptial Agreement declared enforceable and valid, to the case where the other side is attacking the legality and enforceability of the agreement due to coercion, duress or fraud, our office is equipped to aggressively represent their Client’s from the first date of our representation through trial.
+At the Law Office of Anthony W. Greco, we have been representing Clients on both sides of the enforcement and nullification of Prenuptial Agreements for more than 25 years.
+Our office will aggressively argue the validity of, enforce, or defend our clients’ agreements, from the first meeting through trial.